-If there are no relevant items to think of, such as a news article or current event, ask questions that require more than a closed or canned response.
-Tell me about yourself.
-Who is your greatest influence or mentor?
-Give me an example of the perfect day in your life” can start an interesting conversation.
+If there are no relevant topics to break the ice, such as a news article or current event, asking questions that require more than a closed or canned response such as: “Tell me about yourself,” or “Who is your greatest influence or mentor? or even, “Give me an example of the perfect day in your life” can start an interesting conversation.

 12. Inviting Someone to Ask the Questions to Start a Conversation

 An example of how to start a conversation this way may include phrases such as: Ask me anything – what would you like to know?
 Is there anything I can provide that will help you?

 This technique is an engaging way to learn more about another person on a date.
 Some people talk a lot about themselves, though this may be due to nervousness or not knowing what to say.

 13. Look for Cues to Strike up a Conversation

 This is the ideal cue to pick up on in beginning conversations.
-From an article of clothing to talking about nature, anything unique can indicate where to begin and what to ask.
+From a sincere compliment about what they’re wearing to talking about nature, anything unique can indicate where to begin and what to ask.